Cjtull19/DCF_Model_Monte_Carlo_Sim/README.md

 > [!NOTE]
 > For ease of use it is reccomended that the code is opened via Jupyter Lab/Notebook using the Anaconda Navigator.

+## Financial Data Utilized
+- All data was sourced ditecly from the <a href = "https://www.sec.gov/edgar/searchedgar/companysearch" >SEC</a> using the EDGAR tool.
+- The Model is currently built with annual 10k information provided by META but can be repurposed for any other organization.

 ## Instructions